"""

 pass

-"""Apply given function to each element of given iterable."""
+"""Apply specified function to each element of the specified iterable."""

 return [func(a) for a in iterable]